rudywaltz/custom-element-workshop/05/README.md

 ## Knowledge

-Attribute with boolean value has multiple valid version.
+A boolean attribute has multiple valid versions.

-This element disabled:
+This element is disabled:

 ```html
 <element disabled="disabled"></element>
 <element disabled="true"></element>
 <element disabled></element>
 ```

-This element enabled if value false or attribute removed.
-If attribute removed `attributeChangeCallback` get null as a newValue.
+This element is enabled if value is set to false or the attribute gets removed.
+If the attribute gets removed `attributeChangeCallback` gets null as a newValue.

 ```html
 <element disabled="false"></element>
 <element></element>
 ```

 ## Exercise
-- create disable version of step, must not trigger event
+- Create a disabled version of step, clicking the step should not trigger an event.

 ## Helper